Are hot dogs bad for you? Here’s how to choose the healthiest hot dog

 Contact Us

-We appreciate your interest in ELOI Ministries and our efforts to address the needs of young people who are struggling with drug addiction and immigrants who are being detained in immigration detention facilities.
+We appreciate your interest in ELOI Ministries and our efforts to address the needs of young people who are struggling with drug addiction and new Americans who are being detained in immigration detention facilities.

 Postal Address